Ymabbas11/BookSmart/README.md

 # BookSmart

 ## Overview
-BookSmart is a Java-based application developed with the Gradle build system.
-This project is designed to manage and organize books efficiently, offering users an intuitive interface and powerful features to handle their book collections.
-This repository includes all necessary files for building, running, and contributing to the project.
+BookSmart is a mobile application designed to simplify the booking of community spaces.
+It provides an intuitive interface for users to view available spaces, make bookings, manage their reservations, and update their profile information.
+Built with Android Studio and powered by Firebase, BookSmart ensures a seamless user experience with real-time features and data persistence.

 ---

 ## Features
-- **User-Friendly Interface**: Simplified design for easy navigation.
+- **Intuitive Interface**: Easy-to-navigate UI for effortless interaction.
-- **Book Management**: Add, update, delete, and view book details.
+- **Booking Management**:
-- **Data Persistence**: Saves data locally for offline access.
-- **Modular Design**: Clean and maintainable architecture using modern software development practices.
+  - View available spaces (e.g., conference rooms, study rooms).
+  - Book spaces with conflict alerts and suggested alternatives.
+  - Manage existing bookings (edit/cancel).
+- **Recurring Booking Templates**: Save frequently used templates for quick reuse.
+- **Enhanced Notifications**: Receive timely push notifications for bookings.
+- **Room Information Buttons**: Access room details from the homepage.
+- **Data Persistence**: Firebase ensures secure storage of user and booking data.
+- **UI Refinements**: Improved layout and navigation for reduced cognitive load.

 ---